mhhidayat/php-discord-client/README.md

 Common validation errors:
 - Text exceeding 2000 characters
-- More than 10 fields in an embed
+- More than 25 fields in an embed
-- Missing webhook URL
+- Missing webhook URL (for webhooks)
+- Missing bot token or channel ID (for bots)
 - Missing content (no text or setContent called)
 - Image URLs that don't use HTTPS protocol
+- Embed title exceeding 256 characters
+- Embed description exceeding 4096 characters

 ## Examples